IEP Transition Planning: A Teacher's Guide

 The key discipline is documentation.
 Every assessment used must be recorded in the IEP with the date administered, the instrument name, and the specific finding that connects to the corresponding postsecondary goal.
 Assessors must also pay attention to the particular challenges students face with executive function, which can affect both performance on assessments and the ability to plan independently post-school.

 The most common transition IEP error is goals that are not measurable.
 Statements such as 'Marcus will get a job' or 'Sofia will attend college' are aspirations, not goals.
 IDEA requires goals that are measurable and based on assessment data.
-The National Secondary Transition Technical Assistance Center (NSTTAC) provides a quality indicator framework that defines a measurable postsecondary goal as one that specifies who, will do what, under what conditions, and to what criterion.
+The National Secondary Transition Technical Assistance centre (NSTTAC) provides a quality indicator framework that defines a measurable postsecondary goal as one that specifies who, will do what, under what conditions, and to what criterion.

 After graduation, Marcus will enrol in an automotive technology programme at a community college.